weifanjiang/Dynasor/README.md

 ## Benchmark

-### Token Deprivation Experiment
+### Token Deprivation and Applying Dynasor

-Run the following command to perform token deprivation experiment on math500 dataset.
+To conduct the token deprivation experiment on the math500 dataset, first launch a vLLM server, then run the following command.
+Note that the current `run.py` script processes only 10 questions.
+To obtain complete results, modify the --start and --end parameters for changing problem id and solve all problems in parallel!

 ```bash
 bash benchmark/TokenDeprivation/run.sh
 ```

+### Results Visualization

+Run `benchmark/TokenDeprivation/post_process.ipynb` to visualize the results

 ## Citation